spatialos/gdk-for-unity/docs/content/glossary.md

 > Also referred to as "synchronization".

 Replication is the process by which all workers in the [SpatialOS world](#spatialos-world) maintain a consistent model of that world.
-It can be achieved by either [standard](#standard-replication).
+It can be achieved using [standard replication](#standard-replication).

 ### Server-worker